(Italy, 1944 – present)

 Following the firm’s split in 1946, Natasha Brooks, Norman Bel Geddes (an industrial designer) and Betty Betz designed for Rice-Weiner.Shop Rice-Weiner jewelry

 Born Henrietta Rosencrans in Salzburg, Austria, Nettie Rosenstein (1890-1980) and her family immigrated to the United States in 1892.
-After working as a milliner and dress designer with her sisters, Rosenstein started her own clothing company and employed 50 seamstresses by 1921.
-Despite her success, she retired in 1927, then returned to work in 1931 for fashion house Corbett & Cie, designing jewelry, handbags, perfume and lingerie.
-She soon re-opened her own establishment and achieved great success.
-In 1961, Rosenstein abandoned her fashion line but continued to operate the jewelry and accessories business until 1975.
+After working as a milliner and dress designer with her sisters, Rosenstein started her own clothing company in 1921.
+Despite her success, she retired in 1927, then returned to work in 1929 for fashion house Corbett & Cie.
+That same year she reopened her own couture business.
+In 1942, Rosenstein began to design and manufacture costume jewelry through the Nettie Rosenstein Accessories Corporation.
+In 1961, she discontinued her fashion line but continued to operate the accessories business.
+Although she retired by the end of that decade and died in 1980, her company continued until 1985.

-Rosenstein’s work is known for her attention to detail and use of colorful rhinestones, dramatic combinations of enamels, and gold-plated sterling in collections with animal, floral and heraldic motifs.
-While most of her contemporaries stopped producing with sterling silver after World War II, Rosenstein continued to use sterling through the first half of the 1950s.
+Rosenstein’s work is known for its exceptional quality.
+Pieces from the 1940s were large in size and designed to complement her fashions.
+Her collections typically featured animal, floral and heraldic motifs.
+While most of her contemporaries stopped producing with sterling silver after World War II, Rosenstein continued to use it through the first half of the 1950s.
 Her pieces were signed with her name inscribed in a rectangular cartouche, but no designs were patented.Shop Nettie Rosenstein jewelry

 (France, 1922 – 1975)